 In beating low self esteem, don’t allow your negative feelings to command you.
 Stand up to them and overcome them by doing what you think is right for you.
 And before you even know it, you will have increased your confidence, and on the road to achieving all of your dreams.

 One of the things that contribute to low self esteem is a constant feeling of stress.
+So it’s important to know how to relax.
 When you’re stressed, your negative thoughts will take charge, making you focus on your weaknesses instead of your strengths.
 This will even aggravate your stress and lead to more low self esteem.

 Take time to do something you find relaxing.
 Practice self care.
-Try doing things such as taking a bath, gaming, meditation, singing, indoor dancing, etc. This will reduce your stress and make yourself feel better.
+Try doing things such as taking a bath, gaming, guided meditation, singing, indoor dancing, etc. This will reduce your stress and help you feel better about yourself.

 Another way to overcome low self esteem is to learn to live in the present and not let the hurts of your past or worries about the future affect your actions.
 You can achieve this by engaging all your five senses – stop and listen for melodious sounds of birds, feel the breeze of air on your skin, smell the freshness of the air, enjoy the beautiful color of the sky.
 All these will draw your consciousness into the present and help you have the right frame of mind when making day-to-day decisions.

 12. Don’t overthink mistakes